Fire protection interns help protect our nation’s most treasured sites.

 How Do I Apply?

-- USAJOBS: Is the official one-stop source for federal jobs and employment information and interested students can apply during an open application period.
+- (OPENING SOON!)
+USAJOBS: Is the official one-stop source for federal jobs and employment information and interested students can apply during an open application period.
 Qualified students will be hired under the Pathways Internship Program with the National Park Service and will work as an employee for 10 weeks.
-Students will be paid a salary, but they will be responsible for the cost of traveling to the park and paying a small fee for housing.
+Students will be paid a salary; they will be responsible for the cost of traveling to the park and housing.